 And Then There Are Combiners

-Combiners are passive devices that look like a TV signal splitter, but the similarity ends there.
-Combiners operate exactly as the word “combine” means – these devices take signal from two or more sources then merge them onto a single line.
+These are passive devices that look like a TV signal splitter, but the similarity ends there.
+Combiners operate exactly as the word “combine” means – they take signal from two or more sources then merge them onto a single line.
 This does not necessarily create a stronger signal, however.
 A combiner only runs two different types of TV signals through a single cable to the input on a TV receiver.
 These devices should be used when signals are meant to be combined.
-In some cases, a splitter can also be used as a combiner by using the output legs as inputs and the input leg as an output.
+In some cases, a splitter can be used as a combiner by using the output legs as inputs and the input leg as an output.

 Who Needs Diplexers?